gentaiscool/code-switching-papers/README.md

 The list will be updated over the time.
 You are welcome to send a pull request for updating the list 🚀

 ### 📔 Tutorial
-There was a comprehensive tutorial about code-mixing by Microsoft Research (Monojit Choudhury, Kalika Bali, Anirudh Srinivasan, and Sandipan Dandapat) at EMNLP 2019, you can also check the following <a href="https://genius1237.github.io/emnlp19_tut/?fbclid=IwAR2BwbeZhrcChpvjB6gnS50Ws5b8kwj1S3HdY3LTsiONFqBwRoHvRdq8iKw">link</a>.
+There was a comprehensive tutorial about code-mixing by Microsoft Research (Monojit Choudhury, Kalika Bali, Anirudh Srinivasan, and Sandipan Dandapat) at EMNLP 2019, you can check the following <a href="https://genius1237.github.io/emnlp19_tut/?fbclid=IwAR2BwbeZhrcChpvjB6gnS50Ws5b8kwj1S3HdY3LTsiONFqBwRoHvRdq8iKw">link</a>.

 ## Language Identification and POS Tagging
 - <b>Mager, et al. (2019)</b> <i>Subword-Level Language Identification for Intra-Word Code-Switching</i>.
 NAACL <a href="https://arxiv.org/abs/1904.01989">[Paper]</a>